Llannelongue/pgs-covid19/docs/index.md

 ## Methods
  These PGS are calculated based on a pipeline developed by [Xu. et al.](https://www.biorxiv.org/content/10.1101/2020.02.17.952788v1) (preprint).

- To facilitate downstream analysis, all the PGSs are calculated on UK Biobank and tested on INTERVAL.
+ All the PGSs are calculated and tested on INTERVAL.

 ## About us
 These work was led by ...